Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Adaptive-Resolution Gaussian Process Fusion

-where $\x$ and $\x'$ are the 2D positions contained within the rectangular domains $R_i$ with area $A_i$ and $R_j$ with area $A_j$ respectively.
-The area-related terms in \cref{E:average_mean,E:average_kernel} simply transform the integration into average, which makes the physical meaning of our mean and covariance in accordance with our measurement model introduced in \cref{SS:sensor_model}.
+where $\x$ and $\x'$ are the point positions contained within the rectangular domains $R_i$ with area $A_i$ and $R_j$ with area $A_j$ respectively.
+The area-related terms in \cref{E:average_mean,E:average_kernel} simply transform the integral into average, which makes the physical meaning of our mean and covariance in accordance with our measurement model introduced in \cref{SS:sensor_model}.
+This way, we encode the spatial correlations over the area of grid cells in our map, which enables merging operation presented in \cref{SS:merging}

+For a grid map with rectangular cells and spatial correlations defined by a squared exponential (SE) kernel, we can find a closed-form solution to \cref{E:average_kernel}.
+In general, numerical integration is required to determine the kernel integration \citep{OCallaghan2011}.
+Note that, in our fusion framework, the integral calculation only initializes the map prior and does not burden online mapping.